Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Abstract

 \section{Abstract}

 Retrieval-augmented generation (RAG) systems combine document retrieval with a generative model to address complex information-seeking tasks like report generation.
-While the relationship between retrieval quality and generation effectiveness seems intuitive, it has not been systematically studied.
-We investigate whether upstream retrieval metrics can serve as reliable early indicators of the final generated response’s information coverage.
-Through experiments across two text RAG benchmarks (TREC NeuCLIR 2024 and TREC RAG 2024) and one multimodal benchmark (WikiVideo), we analyze 15 text retrieval stacks and 10 multimodal retrieval stacks across four RAG pipelines and multiple evaluation frameworks (Auto-ARGUE and MiRAGE).
-Our findings demonstrate strong correlations between coverage-based retrieval metrics and nugget coverage in generated responses at both topic and system levels.
-This relationship holds most strongly when retrieval objectives align with generation goals, though more complex iterative RAG pipelines can partially decouple generation quality from retrieval effectiveness.
-These findings provide empirical support for using retrieval metrics as proxies for RAG performance.
+While the relationship between retrieval information coverage and generation effectiveness seems intuitive, it has not been systematically studied.
+We investigate the relationship between upstream retrieval metrics (coverage-based and relevance-based) and the downstream generated response's information coverage.
+Through experiments across two text RAG benchmarks (TREC NeuCLIR 2024 and TREC RAG 2024) and one multimodal benchmark (WikiVideo), we analyze 15 text retrieval stacks and 10 multimodal retrieval stacks across four RAG pipelines and two evaluation frameworks (Auto-ARGUE and MiRAGE).
+Our findings demonstrate consistent positive correlations between coverage-based retrieval metrics and information coverage in generated responses at both topic and system levels.
+This relationship holds most strongly when retrieval and generation objectives are aligned, and weakens as RAG pipelines become more iterative and complex.
+These findings provide empirical support for using coverage-based retrieval metrics as efficient proxies for RAG information coverage evaluation, reducing the need for costly end-to-end evaluation.